Injured just days ago, Morant could play tonight against the Kings

-MEMPHIS – How many times have you seen the Grizzlies Ja Morant go up for one of those gravity defying dunks and say… how’d he do that?
+MEMPHIS, Tenn. – How many times have you seen the Grizzlies’ Ja Morant go up for one of those gravity-defying dunks and say how’d he do that?

 The better question today is, how did Ja do this?

-Four days after needing help just to get off the court in Friday’s win over Oklahoma City with a sprained ankle, Morant, back at the Forum Tuesday morning, going through shootaround before tonight’s game against the Kings.
+Four days after needing help just to get off the court in Friday’s win over Oklahoma City with a sprained ankle, Morant was back at the Forum Tuesday morning, going through a shootaround before tonight’s game against the Kings.

 Not only that, Morant’s status for this Sacramento game has been upgraded to questionable.